aus-der-Technik/SwiftyNats/README.md

 ## Support
 Join the [#swift](https://natsio.slack.com/archives/C02D41BU0PQ) channel on nats.io Slack.
 We'll do our best to help quickly.
-Also feel free to drop by to just say hi.
+You can also just drop by and say hello.
+We're looking forward to developing the community.

-## Installation
+## Installation via Swift Package Manager
-Use SPM to install this packages as a dependency in your projects `Package.swift` file .
+### In Package.swift
-Add the dependencies like below.
+Add this packages as a dependency in your projects `Package.swift` file and add the Name to your target like shown in this example:

 ```swift
 // swift-tools-version:5.4

 import PackageDescription